Optometry Practice Staffing: Build Your Dream Team

 Schedule regular cross-training sessions, even when fully staffed.
 Waiting until a crisis to train creates poor outcomes.

-Develop Temp and PRN Relationships
+How Do You Develop Temp and PRN Relationships?

 Build relationships with reliable per-diem workers before you need them.
 Options include: